Consider the figures:

 Share and Care

-Your only hope of your infographic becoming a viral success is if people share it on a massive scale.
+The only hope of your infographic becoming a viral success is if people share it on a massive scale.
 Always contain links to let users share your infographic.
 Make these share-buttons or widgets big and visible and universally accessible.
 Cover as many platforms as possible, especially the visual ones like Facebook and Pinterest.
 Don’t complicate the sharing process.
 An ideal sharing mechanism gets over in two steps – a) Login and get permissions, and b) Share.

 Social Media has made sharing and spreading of data very easy.
 As social media gains ground, Infographics will also gain a lot of fan following among users, brands, and marketers alike.
 With effective and attractive infographics, brands would be able to pull a lot of user engagement that would do a world of good to them.